yoonlee95/morse_segmentation/README.md

 main.py
- -l <input language>       Language to run morse segmentation on -b <batch size>           Number of words to segment from model( -1 for full dataset) -p <partition size>       Number of words to group as a partition( -1 for one output file) -m <mode>                 Segment type (<SUFFIX> or <PREFIX>) -t <model type>           Select mode (<fasttext> or <word2vec>) -o <output directory>     Output directory
+ -l <input language>       Language to run morse segmentation on -b <batch size>           Number of words to segment from model( -1 for full dataset) -p <partition size>       Number of words to group as a partition( -1 for no partition) -m <mode>                 Segment type (<SUFFIX> or <PREFIX>) -t <model type>           Select mode (<fasttext> or <word2vec>) -o <output directory>     Output directory
  -w <base word>            Minimum length of a word
- -e <edit distance>        Maximum edit distance a word can have beween another word in a SS
+ -e <edit distance>        Maximum edit distance a word can have beween another word in a SS"""

 ```
 **Note**